REWARDING YOUR TEAMS IS IMPORTANT, WHEREVER THEY'RE BASED

 hOW YOU CAN MAKE A DIFFERENCE...

-Gifting remote workers with other rewards, such as eVoucher and digital rewards, or other lifestyle offerings like experience days can surprise the employees who thought they had you all figured out.
-The quirkier the gift or experience you can offer, the more they’re likely to remember it, and presenting it personally is the icing on the cake, no matter the distance
+Gifting hybrid or remote workers with other rewards, such as eVoucher and digital rewards, or other lifestyle offerings like experience days can show your employees that you appreciate their hard work.
+The quirkier the gift or experience you can offer, the more they’re likely to remember it!